zlaski/loudgain/README.md

 **Uppercase vs. lowercase tags** still seems to be a never-ending battle—_when will players finally learn to handle these **case-insensitively**?_

-This has been a problem ever since, most notably in MP3 ID3v2, MP4 and WMA tags, because these are case-sensitive.
+This has been a problem ever since, most notably in MP3 ID3v2, MP4, WMA and WAV tags, because these are case-sensitive.
 FLAC and Ogg Vorbis use Vorbis Comments to store tags, these can be upper-, lower- or mixed case per definition and MUST be treated equal.

 The ReplayGain 1 and 2.0 specs clearly state that the tags should be UPPERCASE but many taggers still write lowercase tags (foobar2000, metamp3, taggers using pre-1.2.2 Mutagen like older MusicBrainz Picard versions, and others).